 Publications and research outputs

-Valkanova Y. (2017) Psychoanalyse and Professionalisation in the Kindergarten: The Children’s home Laboratory in Soviet Russia 1921-1930, In Bruce, T., Powell, S. and L. Ward (eds.)International Handbook of Froebel and Early Childhood Education: Reappraising Research and Policy.
+Valkanova Y. (2018) Psychoanalysis and Professionalisation in the Kindergarten: The Children’s home Laboratory in Soviet Russia 1921-1930, In Bruce, T., Powell, S. and L. Werth (eds.)International Handbook of Froebel and Early Childhood Education: Reappraising Research and Policy.
 London: Routledge.

 Valkanova, Y. (2016).
 The social constructions of childhood through the ages.
 In S. Powell and K. Smith (Eds.)
 An Introduction to Early Childhood Studies, 4th ed.
 London: SAGE Publications Ltd.